yuxuanzhang1995/cQED_sequential_circuit/README.md

 # cQED_sequential_circuit
-Python codes for simulating MPS on a single-mode cQED device that is used in the paper: https://arxiv.org/abs/2308.16229
+Python codes for simulating MPS on a single-mode cQED device that is used in the paper: Phys.
+Rev. A 109, 022606 Makes use of pytorch to make sure it's lightning fast